caiton1/Minecraft-Server-Bot/README.md

 3. Python

 ### Notes
+This is my first project applying boto3 and terraform to the real world.
 I only intended this for my own use so if you want to use this, you will have to change a few things:

 - Not only are AMIs region locked but the AMI I have will be deleted after I am done with this project.
 You will need to create your own AMI with a Minecraft server and openJDK intalled.
 You'll want to create a system service that will auto start the server every time the instance starts.